On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: Introduction

-AMP-type algorithms, including OAMP, all involve iteration between two local processors such as linear estimator (LE) $\gamma$ and non-linear estimator (NLE) $\phi$ \cite{Donoho2009,Ma2016,Rangan2016}.
-The performance of these two local processors can be respectively characterized by two transfer functions $\gamma_{\rm SE}$ and $\phi_{\rm SE}$ using the SE technique \cite{Bayati2011,Takeuchi2017, Rangan2016}.
-Detailed discussions on $\gamma_{\rm SE}$ and $\phi_{\rm SE}$ can be found in Subsection \ref{Sec:SE} below, and also \cite{Bayati2011,Takeuchi2017, Rangan2016}.
-The convergence point of SE is a fixed point of $\gamma_{\rm SE}$ and $\phi_{\rm SE}$.
+This paper is dedicated to investigating the capacity optimality of OAMP.
+AMP-type algorithms, including OAMP, all involve iteration between two local processors: a linear estimator (LE) $\gamma$ and a non-linear estimator (NLE) $\phi$ \cite{Donoho2009,Ma2016,Rangan2016}.
+The performance of these two local processors can be respectively characterized by two state evolution transfer functions: $\gamma_{\rm SE}$ and $\phi_{\rm SE}$ \cite{Bayati2011, Bayati2015, Takeuchi2017, Rangan2016}.
+For more in-depth discussions on $\gamma_{\rm SE}$ and $\phi_{\rm SE}$, please refer to Subsections \ref{Sec:OAMP} and \ref{Sec:SE}.

 Following \cite{LeiTIT}, we call mutual information $I(\bf{x}; \bf{y})$ the constrained capacity of the system in \eqref{Eqn:linear_system}.
-In \cite{LeiTIT}, we showed that the achievable rate of AMP is equal to an area determined by $\gamma_{\rm SE}$ and $\phi_{\rm SE}$.
-When the two local processors in AMP are MMSE-optimal, we can apply the celebrated I-MMSE theorem \cite{LeiTIT} to derive the achievable rate of AMP.
-We showed in \cite{LeiTIT} that this achievable rate equals the constrained capacity under a matching condition of the underlying FEC code.
-Thereby we proved the capacity-optimality of AMP.
-The assumption of MMSE-optimal NLE $\phi$ is the key in the proof of capacity optimality of AMP \cite{LeiTIT}.
+It should be noted that $I(\bm{x}; \bm{y})$ solely depends on $P_X$, $\sigma^2$ and $\lambda_{\bf{AA}^{\rm H}}$ (the eigenvalues of $\bf{AA}^{\rm H}$).
+For each realization of $\bm{A}$ in LUIS, $\lambda_{\bf{AA}^{\rm H}}$ remains fixed as we assume the empirical eigenvalue distribution converges almost surely to a compactly supported deterministic distribution.
+Consequently, $I(\bm{x}; \bm{y})$ remains identical for every realization of $\bm{A}$.
+In \cite{LeiTIT}, we demonstrated that the achievable rate of AMP is equal to the area determined by $\gamma_{\rm SE}$ and $\phi_{\rm SE}$.
+When both the local NLE in AMP is MMSE-optimal, we can apply the celebrated I-MMSE theorem \cite{LeiTIT} to derive the achievable rate of AMP.
+We showed in \cite{LeiTIT} that this achievable rate equals the constrained capacity under matching FEC coding and accurate state evolution of coded AMP with a unique fixed point.
+The assumption of an MMSE-optimal NLE $\phi$ plays a crucial role in proving the constrained capacity optimality of AMP \cite{LeiTIT}.

-Unfortunately, we cannot assume the local processors in OAMP are MMSE-optimal.
-This is due to the requirement of input-output error orthogonality on the local processors in OAMP.
-MMSE-optimal processors are generally not orthogonal, so the local processors in OAMP are generally not MMSE-optimal.
-This constitutes a main difficulty in extending the results on AMP in \cite{LeiTIT} to OAMP.
+Unfortunately, making assumptions about the local NLE in OAMP being MMSE-optimal is not feasible.
+This limitation arises due to the requirement of input-output error orthogonality on the local processors.
+MMSE-optimal processors typically lack orthogonality, which means that the local processors in OAMP, designed to be orthogonal, are often not MMSE-optimal.
+This poses a significant challenge when attempting to extend the results from AMP in \cite{LeiTIT} to OAMP.